gantbd/BOSS/README.md

 A repository to contain backups and patches for the xx-500 series of BOSS pedals.

-files have a `.bel` extension, but appear to be standard JSON with the following schema:
+Files have a `.bel` extension, but appear to be standard JSON with the following schema:

     {
         "model": String,